dinasv/CSBFinder/README.md

             - Instance count: number of input sequences with an instance
             - CSB: a sequence of genes
             - Main_Category: if functional category was provided in the -cog-info file, this column contains the functional category of                             the majority of CSB gene families
-            - Family_ID: CSBs with similar gene content will belong to the same family, indicated by a postive integer
+            - Family_ID: CSBs with similar gene content will belong to the same family, indicated by a positive integer
     2. Filtered CSBs
         - This sheet contains only the top scoring CSB from each family
     3. CSBs description